box/brainy/README.md

 Brainy is a replacement for the popular [Smarty](http://www.smarty.net/) templating language.
 It is a fork from the Smarty 3 trunk.

+Brainy is still very new and it's likely that you will encounter some issues.
+Please report any problems that you encounter.

 ## Why Brainy?